kinopio-club/kinopio-help/posts/changing-space-background.md

 ---
-title: Changing Space Background Image and Color
+title: Space Background Image and Color
 tags: ['How to Use']
 color: 'khaki'
 date: 2020-03-02